Q: With the new risk tools, do I still complete an OYA RNA?

 Q: Can I obtain an ORRA/ORRA-V score before adjudication to help inform the dispositional decision?

-A: No. ORRA/ORRA-V scores are only available for youth once they receive a court ordered disposition of county probation, OYA probation, or OYA Close Custody and that disposition is recorded in JJIS.
-The OYA Research & Evaluation Unit is working on developing a predictive probability score based on the JCP for pre-adjudicated youth.
+A: ORRA/ORRA-V scores are only available for youth once they receive a court ordered disposition of county probation, OYA probation, or OYA Close Custody and that disposition is recorded in JJIS.
+However, the Pre-Dispo ORRA score will generate in JJIS at first petition filing and may be helpful in informing dispositional decision making.

 Q: Do the ORRA and ORRA-V scores ever change for a youth?